kdlovett/keith-website/_posts/journal/2018-01-03-new_zealand_1.md

 <link rel="stylesheet" type="text/css"  href="/keiths-site/css/main.css">

-*Part 1 of a journal documenting shenanegans abroad in New Zealand for family and anyone else interested.*
+*Part 1 of a journal documenting shenanigans abroad in New Zealand for family and anyone else interested.*

 Hello,